 Implementation of the ABSPP

-Q3.1 How is the ABSPP implemented?
-Who do I need to contact?
+Q3.1 How was the ABSPP implemented?

 - Nationale Bank van België/Banque Nationale de Belgique: Belgium

 - Banque de France: Finland, France, Ireland, Luxembourg and Portugal

 Q3.2 Why did the Eurosystem perform due diligence?

 European financial institutions such as credit institutions, insurance undertakings and fund managers are required by the relevant legislation (from 1 January 2019, the Securitisation Regulation, and, previously, the CRR, Solvency II Directive and Alternative Investment Fund Managers Directive) to conduct due diligence prior to investing in an ABS.
 The Eurosystem followed a similar procedure in relation to its purchases under the ABSPP.
 It did so to ensure that its purchase decisions were taken on the basis of thorough analysis and following best market practices, just like any other ABS investor.

 Q3.3 Was there a restriction on counterparties from which the Eurosystem purchased asset-backed securities under the ABSPP?

 In the context of the ABSPP, the following counterparties were eligible: (a) counterparties participating in Eurosystem monetary policy operations; (b) counterparties that were used by Eurosystem central banks for the investment of their euro-denominated investment portfolios; and (c) entities deemed to be eligible counterparties for outright transactions under the ABSPP by the Governing Council on the basis of a Eurosystem counterparty risk assessment carried out by the ECB (as outlined in Article 4 of Decision ECB/2014/45).

 Q3.4 Was it possible for asset managers and non-bank financial institutions to offer assets eligible for purchases under the APP?